zapragartiast/WHGTicketSOP/sop.md

  If there is an urgent matter, such as an imminent renewal or a dispute, ensure the Billing and Retention Team is flagged accordingly.

-## 6. Data Backup Restore SOP
+## 6. Ticket Department and Status

+The support team is responsible for handling tickets specifically assigned to them and should not intervene in tickets managed by other departments.

 ### 6.1.
 Purpose

-To ensure efficient handling of data backup restore requests for Shared Hosting and Reseller packages via the ticket system.
+Covers that all tickets are well-organized, and the support team handles only their responsible to tickets that related with Support without interfering with those belonging to other departments.

 ### 6.2.
 Scope

+Handles adjustments and modifications for all tickets that don't belong to the Support Team queue.

+### 6.3.
+Responsibility of Other Tickets Departments

+- The Support Team is not authorized to handle or work on the tickets related to other departments, including **Billings**, **Cancellations**, **Domains**, **Advocacy**, **Sales**, **Migration**, and **Trust & Safety**.
+- The Support Team is solely responsible for handling tickets in the following departments:
+ - **Level 1 Technical Support**:
+  - General
+  - Support
+  - SSL
+  - DNS Troubleshooting
+  - Email Troubleshooting
+  - Hosting Troubleshooting
+  - M365 Support
+  - OX MAIL
+ - **Level 2 Technical Support**:
+  - Escalated
+  - VIP Customers
+- The Support Team members who identify a ticket that should be handled by another department are allowed to change the ticket department without the need to respond.
+- If the Support Team has previously communicated and worked on a ticket, and it subsequently needs to be reassigned to another department, they must include relevant information in the ticket's Internal Note and change the ticket status to **Open**.

+## 7. Data Backup Restore SOP

+### 7.1.
+Purpose

+To ensure efficient handling of data backup restore requests for Shared Hosting and Reseller packages via the ticket system.

+### 7.2.
+Scope

 Covers all data backup restore requests received by the support team through the ticket system.

-### 6.3.
+### 7.3.
 Data Backup Restore Handling

 - Support verifies the customer's service through the client area and confirms backup availability on the server.
 - Support should confirm with the customer whether a full or partial data restore is desired.
 - If an error occurs during the restore, escalate the issue to the System Administrator (Infrastructure) Team as per the Escalation SOP.
 - After completion, inform the customer and recommend a post-restore check.

-## 7. SOP for Email Test Trials
+## 8. SOP for Email Test Trials

-### 7.1.
+### 8.1.
 Purpose

 To ensure that handling email issues on customer services does not interfere with the customer's email privacy and activity.

-### 7.2.
+### 8.2.
 Scope

 Covers all requests for email issue checks received by the support team through the ticketing system.

-### 7.3.
+### 8.3.
 Email Test Procedure

 - When the Technical Support Team receives a complaint regarding email activity, they must perform a test for sending and receiving emails on the customer's service.
 - **Permission Requirement**: The support team must obtain permission from the customer if they need to perform a test of email send/receive activity using the customer's email account.